vbobrov/slideshow/README.md

 Over many years, we've taken thousands upon thousands of pictures of places, family and friends.
 We pick a handful of the pictures and print them on physical frames.

-Most of the pictures get locked away on a phone or a photo sharing site and never seen again.
+Most of the other pictures get locked away on a phone or a photo sharing site and never seen again.

 There are digital frames out there but they're expensive and require a lot of maintenece to crop, label and upload images.